centiservice/matssocket_site/_docs/A-documentation.md

 MatsSocket documentation is evolving.
 There should be enough to get you going.

-### JavaDoc
+### CodeDoc: JavaDoc and JSDoc

-MatsSocket have pretty extensive [JavaDoc](/javadoc/), so when you need something from the API, that's where you want to go.
+MatsSocket have pretty extensive [Code Documentation](/codedoc/), so when you need something from the Client or Server APIs, that's where you want to go.

 ### Documentation @ mats3.io